Twelfth siege of Gibraltar: Reinforcements

 A few days later, Leake received the news that a convoy of 20 transport ships carrying supplies and reinforcements was on its way from Lisbon, escorted by four men-of-war.
-Adverse winds and currents meant that he was unable to sail to assist it against a French naval force that had left Cadiz, and he was forced to wait to see if the convoy would reach its destination.
+Adverse winds and currents meant that he was unable to sail to assist it against a French naval force that had left Cádiz, and he was forced to wait to see if the convoy would reach its destination.
 On 18 December, nine of the transports reached the bay, accompanied by two men-of-war, with another seven arriving on 20 December.
 Four were missing, having been intercepted by the French; three of them had been sunk or captured while the last one eventually made it to Gibraltar at the end of December.
 They brought with them 2,200 men from the Grenadier Guards, Donegal's Foot and Barrymore's Foot, plus some Dutch troops, guns and supplies of powder, tools and food.
 Further reinforcements arrived between 16–18 January.
 With Gibraltar safe for the moment, Leake left for Lisbon on 3 January with sick and wounded members of the garrison aboard his ships.

 The Bourbon Spanish and French land force continued to bombard Gibraltar, inflicting further damage on the town's somewhat weak fortifications but were unable to make any progress against the reinforced garrison.
 They were being vigorously opposed with counter-bombardments, which killed many of their number, and by sallies, two of which were carried out successfully by the confederates on 23 and 31 December.
 Relations steadily worsened between the Spanish and French components of the besieging force, a trend that was exacerbated by the lack of progress they were making, the appalling conditions they were enduring in the open and the steady stream of casualties being caused by the counter-bombardment and outbreaks of epidemic disease.
 The weather, too, was terrible, with storms and heavy rain making life a misery.
 By the New Year of 1705, the besieging force was disintegrating and had dropped in numbers from around 7,000 men to only 4,000, the remainder having either become casualties or simply deserting.

 The situation was sufficiently alarming that King Louis XIV of France despatched Marshal René de Froulay de Tessé along with 4,500 French and Irish reinforcements to recover the situation.
 Villadarias, however, was determined to make one more effort to take Gibraltar before Tessé arrived.
-On 7 February, he sent 1,500 French, Spanish and Irish troops to seize the Round Tower, an outlying fortification on the cliff face above the present Laguna Estate.
+On 7 February, he sent 1,500 French, Spanish, and Irish troops to seize the Round Tower, an outlying fortification on the cliff face above the present Laguna Estate.
 The attackers captured the tower but a confederate counter-attack drove them out, leaving 200 of them dead.
 The Spanish accused the French of fleeing the battlefield and leaving their flank unprotected.